skywind3000/quickmenu.vim/README.md

 UltiSnips is great, but remembering all the snipet's names is really painful.
 There are more nearly 130+ snippets for C++ in UltiSnips's database, but I can remember only three of them.

-Using quickmenu to select snippets is much easier for me than using UltiSnips directly, I am going to wrote a wiki page about it.
+Using quickmenu to select snippets is much easier for me than using UltiSnips directly, I am going to write a wiki page about it.

 ## History